-Editors Note: Giorgio Sironi from Onebip’s Tech Team shares his notes, experiences and photos from the recent PHP Benelux 2013 Conference held in Antwerp from 25 – 26 January 2013.
+Editors Note: Giorgio Sironi from Onebip’s Tech Team shares his notes, experiences and photos from the recent PHP Benelux 2013 Conference held in Antwerp from 25 website like this – 26 January 2013.

 During these last days of January, I’ve been representing the Onebip tech team at the PHPBenelux (2013 edition) – a conference organised for developers and companies using PHP, a server-side HTML embedded scripting language.
 I (Giorgio Sironi) myself held a talk on the second day of the event discussing the Pomodoro Technique, a time management tool adopted widely in our team.

 The conference was opened with a keynote from Chris Hartjes, widely known as the grumpy programmer.
 He presented his theory on the balance of optimists and grumpy programmers in developing new ideas and experiments but also pointing out all the fixes needed to get these new, exciting things in production reliably.

 During the afternoon I followed Rafael Dohms‘s talk on annotations, a magic tool for declarative programming.
 Definitely a clear take on the subject, teaching me quite a few things on how the PHP interpreter and extensions work and on the right use cases for annotations with respect to ordinary code.